Raising

 Interactive selection, not training

 We don't create new behaviors.
-We probe what the model responds to, observe which attractors surface, adjust context to resonate, and reinforce what works.
+We probe what the model responds to, observe which attractors (stable response basins in the probability landscape) surface, adjust context to resonate, and reinforce what works.
 The resulting identity is collaborative, not imposed.
 This applies at every scale: raising sessions (model context), our sessions (affordance shaping), the fleet (emergent diversity), and memory systems (salience selection).
 We don't create or delete — we interactively select.

 Dream consolidation